Data-Designer/BioClaw/README.md

 **A personal AI-powered biology research assistant on WhatsApp.**

-BioClaw brings bioinformatics tools to your fingertips — run BLAST searches, visualize protein structures with PyMOL, analyze genomic data, and search literature, all by messaging on WhatsApp.
-Designed for researchers who want quick access to computational biology workflows without switching to a terminal.
+BioClaw brings common bioinformatics workflows directly into a chat interface.
+With a simple WhatsApp message, you can run BLAST searches, visualize protein structures using PyMOL, perform basic genomic analyses, and look up relevant literature — without opening a terminal or logging into a server.

 Built on [NanoClaw](https://github.com/qwibitai/nanoclaw) + [STELLA](https://github.com/zaixizhang/STELLA) + Claude Agent SDK.
 Each conversation runs in an isolated Docker container pre-loaded with bioinformatics tools.

 ## Why BioClaw?

-As a biology researcher, you often need to run quick analyses — check a sequence, look up a protein structure, or search for related papers.
-These tasks usually require SSH-ing into a server, setting up environments, and writing scripts.
-BioClaw lets you do all of this from a WhatsApp message, making computational biology accessible anywhere, anytime.
+Many everyday research tasks in biology are small but inconvenient: checking a sequence, visualizing a structure, running a quick analysis, or finding related papers.
+These usually require logging into a server, configuring tools, or writing short scripts.
+BioClaw allows researchers to trigger these workflows directly from a messaging interface, making it easier to run quick computational tasks while away from a workstation.

 ## Screenshots